swetlanajha/Cybersecurity-journal/README.md

 # Cybersecurity-journal 📝
-My journey to becoming a Blue Team Analyst.
+Documenting my path to the Blue Team.
 A repository of sharing my day to day journey, my mistakes, even my smallest win 🚀.